platipodium/vinos/doc/odd/paper.md

 ## Entities, state variables, and scales

 The primary agents in the ABM are the fishing vessels, denoted as *boats*.
-They are linked to supplementary classes of agents that describe the *gears* used for fishing, the target species denoted as *preys* and the *ports* that are home to the boats.
+They are linked to supplementary classes of agents that describe the *gears* used for fishing, the target species denoted as *preys* and the *ports* where boats land their catch.
 The agents interact with the *environment* that describes the *spatial domain* and resource and regulatory changes.

 ### The primary agent: boats